 It might be of interest to the readers of the BULLETIN to know that all the square block bounded by Ascan Avenue, Austin Street, Portsmouth Place and Queens Boulevard (with the exception of the lots belonging to the three houses now occupied by their owners), is now the property of the church and with the exception of a few thousand dollars, is free and clear of debt.
-The erection of the new church and school will occupy the attention of the pastor in the very near future, as the present edifice is entirely inadequate to accommodate the congregations, especially at the late Masses.
+The erection of the new church and school will occupy the attention of the pastor in the very near future, the present edifice is entirely inadequate to accommodate the the present edifice is entirely inadequate to accommodate the congregations, especially at the late Masses.
 The energetic pastor of the Church of Our Lady-Queen of Martyrs is Rev. Jos.
 McLaughlin.